cultuurnet/apidocs/projects/authentication/docs/user-access-token.md

 Both flows are standard [OAuth2](https://oauth.net/2/) flows and work largely the same.
 In both cases you will redirect the user to the authorization server where they can login.
 Afterward, the user will be redirected back to your application and you will receive an authorization code.
 With this code you can request a user access token on the authorization server.

-> publiq uses [Auth0](https://auth0.com/) as its authentication and authorization server.
-As they also provide extensive documentation, we link to their documentation in some places on this page.
 > Not sure if user access tokens are the right authentication method for you, or which APIs support it?
 See our [overview of authentication methods](./methods.md) to get a brief summary of every method and a list of support APIs.

 ## Requirements